vtraag/leidenalg/doc/source/multiplex.rst

 correctly adapted (as long as the resolution parameter is also appropriately rescaled).
 Note that this is only possible for modularity for undirected graphs.
 Hence, we can also detect communities in bipartite networks using modularity by using this little trick.
+The definition of modularity for bipartite graphs is identical to the formulation of bipartite modularity provided in [3]_.

 All of this has been implemented in the constructor :func:`~leidenalg.CPMVertexPartition.Bipartite`.
 You can simply pass in a